Summary Page: Climate Change: science, evidence, response

 - the difference between climate and weather

-the Carbon Cycle and the importance of carbon
+the Carbon Cycle and carbon dioxide

 During the field trip you will: